posted February 18, 2020 5:35 AM

-The snow that started to accumulate on Tuesday, March 3, 2015 stopped prior to midnight.
-All snow and ice that accumulated from this event must be cleared from public sidewalks by noon on Wednesday, March 4, 2015.
+The snow that started to fall on Monday, February 17, 2020 has stopped.
+The 5.2 inches of snow and ice that accumulated from this event shall be removed from the public sidewalks by 12:00 (noon) on Wednesday, February 19, 2020.
 Prompt removal is always in your own best interest.
-Snow and ice that cannot be removed must be treated with sand and/or salt to provide traction.
+If possible, please help your neighbors that may be incapable of removing the snow.
+Ice that cannot be removed must be treated with sand and/or other suitable substances in order to prevent the ice from being dangerous.
 Free sand is available at the following locations: http://www.cityofmadison.com/residents/winter/SnowIce/sand.cfm

 Snow Removal Regulations